andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 <h4 class="article-subheader">Catharsis</h4>
-With the amount of time we're spending together shallow, silly discussions of nonsense and frivolity.
+With the amount of time we're spending together our discourse inevitably devolves into shallow, silly discussions of nonsense and frivolity.

-One day during a lull I wander into a conversation between Matt & Renay regarding their preferred method of holding hands.
+One such day I wander into a conversation between Matt & Renay regarding their preferred hand holding position.
 After some wrangling of mitts Matt ends up in front and Renay in back.
 They each recall holding hands in the alternate position but for whatever reason this feels right.
 I reach out a paw and find that I fit best in front with both of my colleagues.
 Matt tries